-We are a Cayman Islands exempted company and all of our assets are located outside of the United States.
+We are an exempted company incorporated in the Cayman Islands and all of our assets are located outside of the United States.

 All of our current operations are conducted in the PRC.
 In addition, all of our current directors and officers are nationals and residents of countries other than the United States and all of their assets are located outside the United States.
 As a result, it may be difficult or impossible for you to bring an action against us or against these individuals in the United States in the event that you believe that your rights have been infringed under the U.S. federal securities laws or otherwise.
 Even if you are successful in bringing an action of this kind, the laws of the Cayman Islands and of the PRC may render you unable to enforce a judgment against our assets or the assets of our directors and officers.